 The protrusion is how far the Axle protrudes from the chassis to the suspension arm, it should be within a tolerance of 2cm of the measurements above.
 This only applies to the X250 Chassis to determine if you have a Standard or Extended Axle.
 The lower left image displays an 'Extended axle' and the upper right image displays a 'Standard axle'.

-As a rule of thumb, Dunlop suggest that your rear axle be 8-10cm higher than your front axle after kit installation.
-This is to give a good vehicle stance that closely resembles factory standard.
-However, it is up to you to decide what height you want the rear of your vehicle to sit.
+As a rule of thumb, Dunlop suggests that your rear be 8cm higher than your front after kit installation.
+This is to give a good vehicle stance that closely resembles factory standards.

 The way we decide the driving height, is determined by a measurement from the ground, up to the chassis where the axle penetrates (on through chassis) or up to the chassis at the start of the bracket (on underslung chassis).

 Once we have this measurement, we can then choose the correct height on the kit to get to your driving height.